01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day03.md

 ```

-# Exercice 6 Pipeline
+# Exercise 6 Pipeline

-The goal of this exercice is to learn to use the Scikit-learn object: Pipeline.
-The data set: used for this exercice is the `iris` data set.
+The goal of this exercise is to learn to use the Scikit-learn object: Pipeline.
+The data set: used for this exercise is the `iris` data set.

 Preliminary:
 - Run the code below.